up42/docs/source/up42-blocks/data/ais-hvp.rst

   **or** ``contains``.
 * ``contains``: A GeoJSON geometry to use as an AOI.
 Will return all data points that are within this geometry.
 Use only ``bbox``
   **or** ``contains``.
-* ``time``: A date range to filter the data points on on.
+* ``time``: A date range to filter the data points on.
 This range applies to the acquisition date/time of the AIS signals.

 Example queries